How To Upgrade Legacy Applications in Your Organization

 Continuous Support and Feedback

-Training should not be a one-time event but an ongoing process.
-Provide continuous support and follow-up sessions to address any questions or challenges that arise after the initial training.
-Encourage feedback from users to identify areas for improvement and to gauge user satisfaction.
-Incorporate user feedback into future training sessions and application updates to ensure a user-centric approach.
+Training should be an ongoing process rather than a single event.
+Offer continuous support and follow-up sessions to tackle any questions or issues that emerge post-training.
+Solicit user feedback to pinpoint areas for enhancement and assess user satisfaction.
+Integrate this feedback into future training sessions and application updates to maintain a user-focused approach.

 Champions and Super Users

 Identify and empower champions within the user community who can act as advocates for the upgraded application.
-These super users can play a crucial role in promoting adoption, providing peer support, and sharing best practices with their colleagues.
+These super users can play a crucial role in promoting adoption amongst their colleagues.
 Involve these champions in the training process and leverage their expertise to facilitate user adoption and address user concerns.

 Final Thoughts